roseyume/tails-of-kafka/README.md

    <img width="960" height="540" alt="Desktop - 2" src="https://github.com/user-attachments/assets/b84a9db8-6112-4689-adf8-84adb8cb6ad2" /><br>

-   > [!NOTE]
+   >[!NOTE]
    > If the process errors or stalls, [Ctrl C] to end the process and simply run ```docker compose up -d```.

-   Once the containers have started successfully, make the kafka dashboard publicly visible and open it in a browser.
+   Once the containers have started successfully, make the kafka dashboard publicly visible and then open it in a browser.
    <img width="960" height="540" alt="Desktop - 3" src="https://github.com/user-attachments/assets/9d4e3f64-2677-4634-9fde-0f29993959b2" /><br>

-   The kafka dashboard is now running!
+   Your kafka dashboard is now running!
 Follow the lab scenarios below to start exploring.
    When you're done, you can stop your codespace manually or it will automatically stop after 30 minutes of inactivity.

 ---